MohamedGouda99/zabbix/README.md

 ### Continuous integration

 The repository ships with a simple GitHub Actions workflow.
-Every pull request runs `ansible-playbook -i hosts site.yml --syntax-check` to verify the playbook without performing package installations or starting services.
+Every pull request runs the full playbook inside a privileged Docker container to ensure Zabbix packages install and services start correctly.